frankieycy/option-pricing/README.md

 Basket option has the average of terminal asset prices of the basket as its underlying.
 The averaging can be a simple even-out or weighted.
 If weighted, specify `Params` as the respective weights.
 ```
 Nature = "";
-Params = ...; // weights for each stock
+Params = ...; // Weights for each stock
 ```

 ##### 2. Margrabe Option